Diversity, Equity, Inclusion, & Belonging: Historical Perspective

 California College of the Arts received the James Irvine Foundation's Campus Diversity Initiative Grant, a multiyear grant (2003–2006) that provided support for the college’s ongoing efforts to develop effective practices to build and sustain a diverse college community.

-The college furthered its commitment to diversity by establishing the President's Diversity Steering Group in 2009 and the Diversity, Equity + Inclusion Task Force in 2016, making the cultivation of diversity, equity, inclusion a central goal for the college.
+The college furthered its commitment to diversity by establishing the President's Diversity Steering Group in 2009 and the Diversity, Equity, Inclusion, and Belonging Task Force in 2016, making the cultivation of diversity, equity, inclusion a central goal for the college.

 [Image: Malaquias Montoya (right), Ethnic Studies and Printmaking faculty 1984-89.]